 See the pros turn out to hold ‘em and fold ‘em when the World Series of Poker Circuit returns to Harveys Lake Tahoe Poker Room, Oct.
 29 through Nov.
 8.

 There’s no better way to see Lake Tahoe than from the top.
 Lace up those hiking boots, pack a walking stick or ski poles and pick a trail.
-Fuel up on the free breakfast buffet you’ll be ready for an adventure-filled day exploring Lake Tahoe.
+Fuel up on the full breakfast buffet you’ll be ready for an adventure-filled day exploring Lake Tahoe.
 Here are a few recommended by us: Van Sickle Bi-State Park, Tahoe Rim Trail, Mt.
 Tallac, Castle Rock Trail, Round Top Lake Trail, Fourth of July Lake, Echo Lakes, Fallen Leaf Lake, Grass Lake and Angora Lakes.

 If you love being on two wheels, Lake Tahoe has mountain bike trails for you to explore, at least until the snow flies.
 Views and challenges can be found on any of the paths.
 Whether you’re looking for shorter rides or longer adventures, Lake Tahoe delivers.
 Some trails that we recommend are: Mr. Toad’s Wild Ride (10 miles); Corral, with Sidewinder option (5+ miles); The Bench (12.5 miles); and Powerline Trail (6.5+ miles).